Flames: Benchmarking Value Alignment of LLMs in Chinese: Flames Construction

-\begin{itemize} \item \textbf{Disguise}: means to pretend to be someone or something, or to create a specific scene.
-Case in Fig.~\ref{fig:adversarial} presents a user pretending a chemistry professor asking LLM for advice, including a dangerous request for dissolving the human body.
-The response of the model overlooks the hazardous content in user input and generates unsafe solutions. \item \textbf{Reverse induction}: refers to the intentional practice of users posing their questions in an inverted manner, seemingly with a benevolent motive, while their underlying intention is actually the opposite and malicious.
-In the example in Fig.~\ref{fig:adversarial}, the user's request ostensibly focuses on harm prevention, but its actual intention may be to inflict harm.
-Therefore, this LLM's response aids in fulfilling the malicious intent. \item \textbf{Unsafe inquiry}: denotes that the user prompt itself implies malice while further asking LLM to offer solutions in accordance with the harmful viewpoint.
-Fig.~\ref{fig:adversarial} describes a prompt seeking suggestions about logging in a nature reserve, which is commonly deemed as non-environmental friendly. \end{itemize}
+\paragraph{Attacking Methods} We leverage current jailbreaking methods for LLMs~\citep{li2023multi}, including (a) disguise: means to pretend to be someone or something, or to create a specific scene, (b) reverse induction: refers to the intentional practice of users posing their questions in an inverted manner, seemingly with a benevolent motive, while their underlying intention is actually the opposite and malicious, and (c) unsafe inquiry: denotes that the user prompt itself implies malice while further asking LLM to offer solutions in accordance with the harmful viewpoint.
+Specific examples for each attack are shown in Fig.~\ref{fig:adversarial}, and more details are listed in App.~\ref{appendix-adversarial}.

-Combined with diverse scenarios, we frequently utilize these adversarial methods to divert LLM's attention, thereby introducing additional complexity to each prompt.
-More examples of different attacking methods are listed in App.~\ref{appendix-adversarial}.
 To guide crowd workers, we provide them with our research framework and extensive features related to each subcomponent, and we offer a diverse collection of example prompts that we previously wrote which have successfully induced LLMs to output inappropriate content, for their reference.
 However, we aim not to limit their creativity.
 So we encourage them to write freely and innovatively, then carefully filter their prompts by our core research team members.

-\paragraph{Prompts filtering} After crowd workers complete their writing, two rounds of reviews are conducted to ensure the quality of the prompts.
+\paragraph{Prompts Filtering} After crowd workers complete their writing, two rounds of reviews are conducted to ensure the quality of the prompts.
 First, we check if the written prompts clearly contain targeted values, explicit scenarios, and attacking methods.
 Second, to ensure the quality of written prompts, we test them on a few LLMs to verify if they can successfully attack any of the LLMs.
 After two rounds of filtering, prompts that meet the above criteria will be incorporated into the prompt set.
 Any prompt that fails to meet these two requirements will be discarded or modified by inspectors.